Traditional and Native American Thanksgiving Coloring Pages

-A huge advertising campaign begun and maintained by one woman in 1840 - Sarah Hale - sent America into a magnificent celebration of a Thanksgiving holiday, even if all elements of the advertisements were not strictly true.
-That excitement seems to have lasted one hundred sixty years before ebbing.
+A huge advertising campaign was begun and maintained by one woman in 1840.
+This was Sarah Hale, magazine owner, who sent America into a magnificent celebration of a Thanksgiving holiday, even if all elements of the advertisements were not strictly true.

-Today, we hear complaints of Thanksgiving being overshadowed by Christmas advertising beginning before Halloween is finished.
+We hear complaints of Thanksgiving overshadowed by Christmas advertising before Halloween is even finished, but we can still be positive.
 Some interesting coloring pages will help families with children maintain some Thanksgiving excitement.